anson0/simpleHttpWebServer/README.md

 Ubuntu: [![Ubuntu Build Status](https://travis-ci.org/capnproto/capnproto.svg?branch=master)](https://travis-ci.org/capnproto/capnproto)
 # simpleHttpWebServer
-__This is a simple http web server project with  thread pool mechanism,supporting simple request like HEAD,GET;This project main purpose is to test the server performance while vary the threads number in thread-pool .__
+__This is a simple http web server project with  thread pool mechanism,supporting simple request like HEAD,GET,POST,support short connection and long connection;This project main purpose is to test the server performance while vary the threads number in thread-pool .__

 ## Principle:
 Process has a main thread and a thread pool,user can specify the number of threads in thread pool through command input.